GeorgOhneH/WerbeSkip/README.md

 # WerbeSkip
 A Webserver to detect ads on TV

-Build with Machine Learning, Django and Vue
+Build with Neural Networks, Django and Vue

 ## Installation
 Note: Cloning this repository may take a while, because it's very large